 Orestis joined Cambridge University's Geotechnical and Environmental Research Group in 2012.
-He is currently a PhD research student supervised by Dr Madabhushi.
+He is currently a PhD candidate at the Schofield Centre, supervised by Dr Madabhushi.

-Orestis' current research is focused on the dynamic response of shallow foundations on liquefiable soil.
+Orestis' current research is focused on soil behaviour during and after liquefaction, as well as on the dynamic response of structures with shallow foundations on liquefiable soil.

 Supervisions: 3D1 - Geotechnical Engineering I

 Lab Demonstrations: 3D1 - Geotechnical Engineering I (Atterberg limits)

 3D2 - Geotechnical Engineering II (1-D consolidation and Simple Shear)

 4D6 - Dynamics in Civil Engineering (Dynamic response of structure using Abaqus)

 Adamidis, O. & Madabhushi, S.P.G.
 (2013).
 Experimental investigation of earthquake – induced liquefaction in loose and dense sand layers.
 SECED Young Researcher's Conference.

 Adamidis, O., Gazetas, G., Anastasopoulos, I., & Argyrou, Ch.
 (2013).
 Equivalent-linear stiffness and damping in rocking of circular and strip foundations.
 Bulletin of Earthquake Engineering.

 Gazetas, G., Anastasopoulos, I., Adamidis, O., & Kontoroupi, T. (2013).
 Nonlinear rocking stiffness of foundations.
 Soil Dynamics and Earthquake Engineering, 1–9.